 Social and Public Policy prepares you with the technical skills required to analyse social and economic problems and develop, advocate, implement and evaluate policy solutions.
-Studies in this major connect the social sciences to the world of government and practical politics.
+This area of study connects the social sciences to the world of government and practical politics.